 Journalism benefits from rapid reporting at the location where events are unfolding.
 It is important to ease the entry restrictions in order to preserve freedom of the press and facilitate reciprocity.
 This will enable foreign journalists from other countries to report on newsworthy events that take place in the Netherlands.

-The target group is news journalists who have an International Press Card (IPC) issued by the International Federation of Journalists (IFJ) and who are engaged in topical news reporting that requires their immediate, physical presence.
+The target group is news journalists who are engaged in topical news reporting that requires their immediate, physical presence.

 The following framework is to be used as a basis for assessing whether a journalist can enter the Netherlands.

 International Press Card holders

 - Only news journalists who can demonstrate that their wish to enter the Netherlands is directly related to the performance of their work as a journalist fall under this exemption category.

 - This is demonstrated by possession of an International Press Card issued by the International Federation of Journalists.

 - The card is issued through a national organisation of journalists in the country of origin.
 The IPC is issued only to working journalists who are members of IFJ-affiliated journalists’ organisations.

 - Before an IPC is issued to a news journalist, the journalists’ organisation carries out a thorough check to verify that the journalist concerned is a working professional.
 Only practising journalists are permitted to apply for the card.